Meet Lauren Mayo, M.D.

 Dr. Mayo earned her medical degree from The University of Texas Medical Branch (UTMB) in Galveston, TX.
 She completed her internship at The Methodist Hospital and then spent a year of radiology training at New York University.
 She returned back to Texas to complete her residency and serve as chief resident in radiation oncology at The University of Texas Medical Branch with an integrated training at MD Anderson Cancer Center.
 During her training she received several awards including being nominated as the Outstanding Overall Resident at UTMB, held active national leadership roles in the American College of Radiology, and remains a member of the Alpha Omega Alpha medical honor society and American Society for Radiation Oncology.
 She then joined the faculty of MD Anderson where she treats all disease sites but has a special interest in head and neck cancer.

-Assistant Professor, Department of Radiation Oncology, Division of Radiation Oncology, The University of Texas MD Anderson Cancer Center, League City, TX
+Associate Professor, Department of Radiation Oncology, Division of Radiation Oncology, The University of Texas MD Anderson Cancer Center, Houston, TX

 |2005||The University of Texas, Austin, TX, USA, BA, Finance, with minor in Biology|

 |2012-2012||Clinical Residency, Department of Radiation Oncology; The University of Texas MD Anderson Cancer Center, Houston, TX.
 Ten months of clinical training integrated into UTMB residency: lymphoma, CNS, pediatrics, Head & Neck, Thoracic, and Genitourinary, Dr. Christopher Crane, M.D, Houston, TX|

 |2011-2014||Clinical Residency, Department of Radiation Oncology, University of Texas Medical Branch (UTMB), Galveston, TX|